Directly incurred costs - BBSRC

 In all other cases, timesheets or project time records are required.
 This includes those who may be contracted to work on two or more projects, since it is essential when charging to have a means of recording and verifying the actual time applied to each activity.

-UKRI’s expectations are that time recording will be undertaken regularly and continuously and that records will be verified at least monthly.
+Our expectations are that time recording will be undertaken regularly and continuously and that records will be verified at least monthly.

-Directly incurred costs fit into four categories.
+Directly incurred costs fit into the following categories.

 Staff

-Where an application includes provision for named research, technical and support staff, BBSRC will normally expect to award funds at 80% of the level requested.
-Research assistants, whether named or unnamed, should be requested at a salary level commensurate with the skills, responsibilities, expertise and experience necessary to carry out the proposed research activity.
+Research and innovation associates, whether named or unnamed, should be requested at a salary level commensurate with the skills, responsibilities, expertise and experience necessary to carry out the proposed research activity.
 They should also only be employed by an eligible institution named in the application and be based at that institution.

-It will be for those submitting the proposal to determine the extent to which market conditions make it difficult to recruit staff of appropriate quality in areas of high market demand and therefore require an uplift from normal salary levels.
-Provided the uplift has been fully justified within the justification of resources attachment, BBSRC will make the award at that level.
-BBSRC reserves the right to provide support at a different level if it is considered appropriate.
+It will be for those submitting the application to determine the extent to which market conditions make it difficult to recruit staff of appropriate quality in areas of high market demand and therefore require an uplift from normal salary levels.

 Research data management